Dates of Arattu Festival 2021 : March-April

 One of the most significant festivals in Kerala, the ten-day Arattu festival is celebrated in the Janardhan Swamy temple with elephant processions, ornamental silk umbrellas and all night kathakali dances.
 The Arattu is more of a ritual than a temple festival.
 A grand procession, a ceremonial bath and serving of a sweet dish - Palpayasam; marks the festivities of the Arattu.
-Although it is celebrated twice a year in Kerala; March - April and October - November, it is held from 12th to 21st March 2019 in Janardhana Swamy Temple, Varkala.
+It is celebrated twice a year in Kerala; March - April and October - November.

 Janardhana Swamy Temple, Varkala